While breast enlargement is a popular surgery, there are a number of reasons why you may want to have your breast implants removed or replaced.

 Breast implant removal is a surgical procedure, which means a general anaesthetic will be administered for maximum patient comfort.
 Surgery normally lasts around one to two hours, while Dr Scamp makes an incision to remove the implants.

 This will be decided by Dr Scamp and may be at the same incision sites where the breast augmentation was originally performed and the implants were inserted.
 This will allow for careful removal of the implants.

 Due to having implants removed, the breasts will appear smaller.
 Some patients will opt to have implants replaced to improve the appearance of loose and sagging skin.

 The effects of implant removal will depend on the quality of skin tissue and natural elasticity.
 In addition, those patients that are looking to enlarge or downsize their implants will choose to have this done at the same time.

 After surgery and for several days, some swelling, bruising and tenderness is common around the breasts.
 This will gradually fade with some rest and downtime.
 The breasts may also appear deflated, but volume will slowly develop within a few weeks.

 In some cases, drainage tubes may be needed to aid with your recovery.
 Most patients are able to return to work within 10 to 14 days after surgery, with strenuous activities introduced again after around three weeks.

 The incision sites will leave scars, but this can be hidden by the natural creases of the breast.
 Their appearance will also fade over time.

 Dr Scamp will be able to discuss the breast implant removal procedure with you during your initial consultation, as well as the risks and recovery time.
 He will be also be able to answer any additional questions you may have regarding additional surgeries, such as breast lifts.
-You can arrange a consultation in Brisbane or the Gold Coast with Dr Scamp by contacting reception on (07) 5539 1000.
+You can arrange a consultation on the Gold Coast with Dr Scamp by contacting reception on (07) 5539 1000.